Confucius for T. Horne

 Ark of Covenant or angle of convergence

-Other countries would have different uses for sunshine.
+Countries would have varied uses for sunshine.
 People have already ■described arks of covenant as weapons, where convergence is a close synonym of use in optics.

 Some hints made their way at the time of the American Revolution.